Multi-Fidelity Active Learning with GFlowNets

 In the search for a useful discovery, we typically define a quantitative proxy for usefulness, which we can view as a black-box function.
 One promising avenue for improvement is developing methods that more efficiently leverage the availability of multiple approximations of the target black-box function at lower fidelity but much lower cost than the highest fidelity oracle \citep{chen2021multifidelity,fare2022multifidelity}.
-For example, the most accurate estimation of the properties of materials and molecules is only typically obtained via synthesis and characterisation in a laboratory.
-However, this is only feasible for a small number of promising candidates.
-Approximate quantum mechanics simulations of a larger amount of chemical compounds can be performed via Density Functional Theory (DFT) \citep{parr1980dft, sholl2022dft}.
-However, DFT is still computationally too expensive for high-throughput exploration of large search spaces.
+For example, a standard tool to characterise the properties of materials and molecules is quantum mechanics simulations such as Density Functional Theory (DFT) \citep{parr1980dft, sholl2022dft}.
+However, DFT is computationally too expensive for high-throughput exploration of large search spaces.
 Thus, large-scale exploration can only be achieved through cheaper but less accurate oracles.
 Nonetheless, solely relying on low-fidelity approximations is clearly suboptimal.
-Ideally, such tasks would be best tackled by methods that can efficiently and adaptively distribute the available computational budget between the multiple oracles depending on the already acquired information.
+Ideally, such ``needle-in-a-haystack'' problems would be best tackled by methods that can efficiently and adaptively distribute the available computational budget between the multiple oracles depending on the already acquired information.

-The past decade has seen significant progress in multi-fidelity Bayesian optimisation (BO) \citep{garnett2023bo,song2018hartmann}, including methods that leverage the potential of deep neural networks \citep{li2020multifidelity}.
-Although highly relevant for scientific discovery, standard BO is not perfectly suited for some of the challenges in materials and drug discovery tasks.
-First and foremost, BO's ultimate goal is to find the optimum of an expensive black-box function.
-However, even the highest fidelity oracles in such problems are underspecified with respect to the actual, relevant, downstream applications.
-Therefore, it is imperative to develop methods that, instead of ``simply'' finding the optimum, discover a set of diverse, high-scoring candidates.
+Another challenge is that even the highest fidelity oracles are often underspecified with respect to the actual, relevant, downstream applications.
+This underspecification problem can be mitigated by finding multiple candidate solutions \citep{jain2023scientificdiscovery}.
+However, most current machine learning methods used in scientific discovery problems, such as Bayesian optimisation \citep[BO,][]{song2018hartmann,garnett2023bo} and reinforcement learning \citep[RL,][]{Angermueller2020Model-based}, are designed for global optimisation of the target function.
+Therefore, it is imperative to develop methods that not only find the global optimum, but also discover sets of diverse, high-scoring candidates.